Difference between revisions of "Zinjanja Monument" - Pindula

 |+

-A smaller version of the [[Danan’ombe ]] and [[]], but also part of the [[Torwa]] State which succeeded Great Zimbabwe in the late fifteenth Century.
+A smaller version of the [[Danan’ombe Monument]] and [[]], but also part of the [[Torwa]] State which succeeded Great Zimbabwe in the late fifteenth Century.

 Zinjanja is further off the beaten track and has not been restored.
 Much of the dry-stone walling has collapsed over time and some of the terracing, the entrance and the grain bins need restoring.